secretstartups/handbook/team/structure/working-groups/maint-first/index.html.md

 As a result of this, it is critical that we create a healthier balance of work by type (features, maintenance items, bugs) delivered across R&D, improve transparency for R&D and GTM stakeholders, and be prepared to respond quickly to changing needs.

 In order to do so, we will transition R&D teams quickly to a new prioritization model driven by backlog types, automated SLO guidelines, and balanced prioritization ratios.
-We should expect maintenance to be high in this new model until we reach steady state, as all teans work to complete remaining engineering allocations while they also complete their burn-down of their current reliability and security debt backlog.
+We should expect maintenance to be high in this new model until we reach steady-state, as all teams work to complete remaining engineering allocations while they also complete their burn-down of their current reliability and security debt backlog.

 Benefits include: